 But, wait—ever heard of a KPI overload?
 While we can’t stress enough how crucial property management KPIs are, it’s also important to mention that you don’t need to track every metric that exists.
 Not only would that be extremely time-consuming and overwhelming, but it’s also likely that you’d lose sight of the performance metrics that actually matter.
 Just make sure to keep track of the most relevant KPIs for your business.

-8 Property management KPIs to track for achieving success
+8 Most Important KPIs for property managers to track for achieving success

-Here are 8 property management KPIs that are worth tracking if you want to increase your profitability and scale your business.
+Here are 8 most important KPIs that are worth tracking if you want to increase your profitability and scale your business.

 Occupancy rates point out possible trends throughout the year and can also be used to compare your business to other properties in the rental market.

 If one of your property’s occupancy rates is significantly lower than similar rentals in the area, it may be a sign that you need to adjust your rent price or up your online marketing strategy.
 On the other hand, if your occupancy rate is suspiciously high, you may be selling yourself short.